 Now if the shells be parallel and magnetised in the same direction, they will have their opposite faces presented towards each other, and will attract one another.
 If they are magnetised in the opposite directions they will repel one another.
 Similarly, two parallel circuits will attract one another if the currents be passing in the same direction in both, and will repel one another if they be going in opposite directions.
-Also two parallel wires, which may be considered as parts of such circuits, will attract one another when the currents in them are going in the same direction, and repel one another if they are going in the opposite Maxwell's rule for determining the manner in directions. which a circuit conveying a current will behave in the presence of other currents or of magnets is a very simple expression of Faraday's results.
-Defining the positive direction through a circuit as that in which a right-handed screw would advance if rotating with the current, he enunciated the rule thus :---- number of lines of magnetic force may pass through the circuit in the positive direction.
+Also two parallel wires, which may be considered as parts of such circuits, will attract one another when the currents in them are going in the same direction, and repel one another if they are going in the opposite Maxwell's rule for determining the manner in which a circuit conveying a current will behave in the presence of other currents or of magnets is a very simple expression of Faraday's results.
+Defining the positive direction through a circuit as that in which a right-handed screw would advance if rotating with the current, he enunciated the rule thus :---

-If a wire conveying a current be free to move in a magnetic field it will tend to set itself so that the greatest possible
+If a wire conveying a current be free to move in a maynetic field it will tend to set itself so that the greatest possible number of lines of magnetic force may pass through the circuit in the positive direction.